 The Company has elected to be taxed as a REIT under Code Sections 856 through 860 beginning with its short taxable year ended December 31, 2013.
-As a REIT, the Company is not subject to U.S. federal income tax to the extent that it distributes its taxable income to its stockholders.
+As a REIT, the Company generally will not be subject to U.S. federal income tax to the extent that it distributes its taxable income to its stockholders.
 To maintain qualification as a REIT, the Company must distribute at least 90% of its annual REIT taxable income to its stockholders and meet certain other requirements such as assets it may hold, income it may generate and its stockholder composition.
-It is generally the Company's policy to distribute 100% of its REIT taxable income.
+It is the Company's policy to distribute all or substantially all of its REIT taxable income.
 To the extent there is any undistributed REIT taxable income at the end of a year, the Company can elect to distribute such shortfall within the next year as permitted by the Code.

 Effective January 1, 2014, CHMI Solutions has elected to be taxed as a corporation for U.S. federal income tax purposes; prior to this date, CHMI Solutions was a disregarded entity for U.S. federal income tax purposes.
-CHMI Solutions has jointly elected with the Company, the ultimate beneficial owner of CHMI Solutions, to be treated as a taxable REIT subsidiary ("TRS") of the Company, and substantially all activities conducted through CHMI Solutions are subject to federal and state income taxes.
-CHMI Solutions files a separate tax return and is fully taxed as a standalone U.S. C-Corporation.
+CHMI Solutions has jointly elected with the Company, the ultimate beneficial owner of CHMI Solutions, to be treated as a taxable REIT subsidiary ("TRS") of the Company, and all activities conducted through CHMI Solutions and its wholly owned subsidiary, Aurora, are subject to federal and state income taxes.
+CHMI Solutions files a consolidated tax return with Aurora Financial Group Inc., its wholly owned subsidiary, and is fully taxed as a standalone U.S. C-Corporation.

 The state and local tax jurisdictions for which the Company is subject to tax-filing obligations recognize the Company's status as a REIT, and therefore, the Company generally does not pay income tax in such jurisdictions.
-CHMI Solutions is subject to federal, state and local income taxes.
+CHMI Solutions and Aurora are subject to U.S. federal, state and local income taxes.